callstack/news-mini-app-showcase/README.md

 ```
 yarn start
 ```
-Or start dev server for News appliappcation as a standalone app.
+Or start dev server for News app as a standalone app.
 It will run News app server will run on 8081 port:
 ```
 yarn start:standalone
 ```